LavishSingh1/DISHA---Women-Safety-Application/README.md

 ## Usage

-Sign up for a new user or admin account.
+1.Sign up for a new user or admin account.

-Log in with your credentials.
+2.Log in with your credentials.

-Explore the application features, including emergency contact management and city map services.
+3.Explore the application features, including emergency contact management and city map services.

-License
+## License

 This project is licensed under the MIT License.